2018 Hawaii false missile alert: Effects

 Congresswoman Colleen Hanabusa later said her husband had been driving on a Honolulu-area freeway and saw cars speeding at up to 100 mph after the alert was sent out.
 Hanabusa, who challenged Ige in the Democratic primary in the 2018 gubernatorial election held later that year, criticized Ige's conduct, arguing "The governor and his administration did not handle this correctly".

 Many Hawaii residents and visitors sought shelter or rushed through emergency preparations where they were.
 Some discounted the alarm when they realized that they heard no sirens, and that they personally saw no immediate coverage on television or local radio.
 Others were in areas where sirens did go off; in addition, some television stations did broadcast the alert.

 The incident also created a strain on Hawaii's telephone system.
 Civil Defense offices in Hawaii were inundated with calls from frightened citizens asking for advice or more information, the New Zealand Herald reported.
 Many calls to 911 would not go through.
 Many wireless data services were likewise initially jammed, leaving many unable to access the Internet to confirm whether the alarm was real.
 Some residents called friends or family members to say goodbye.
-Others remained where they were, as with Mark Gardner, who, believing that escape was impossible, recorded a final message to his family in anticipation of the missile striking its target.
+Others remained where they were, such as a local man playing golf, who, believing that escape was impossible, recorded a final message to his family in anticipation of the missile striking its target.

 U.S. Defense Secretary James Mattis reported that the false alert did not appear to have prompted any sort of reaction from the North Korean government.

 One man suffered a heart attack minutes after saying what he thought were his last goodbyes to his children following the initial alert, though he survived the heart attack.

 The event was examined in an academic article by Richard Ling and Brett Oppegaard.
 The analysis interviewed 418 people and showed how information (and false information) can propagate quickly in society.

 Responses

 Fear and panic quickly spread through the locals and tourists of Hawaii.
 Many Twitter posts and screenshots of text messages shared on social media in the immediate wake of the first alert conveyed confusion, alarm, and fear among those who received the warning.
 With very little warning and instructions, many people were unsure of what to do.
-This later became a major criticism of the Hawaii Emergency Management Agency and is a key issue they are working on to improve, which will ensure that people can receive more accurate information in the case of a real emergency.
+This later became a major criticism of the Hawaii Emergency Management Agency.